Waikato River: Environmental issues

 The large catchment area of the Waikato River is highly fertile farmland, so intensive agriculture is present.
-Due to the agricultural activity within the catchment significant agricultural pollution is leached into groundwater and contained in the runoff.
+Due to the agricultural activity within the catchment, significant agricultural pollution is leached into groundwater and contained in the runoff.
 The mismanagement of nitrogen fertilizer and effluent spreading practices in dairy farming is seen as the major causes of this pollution.
-Since 2000 Environment Waikato has joined with conservation minded farmers to bring about more efficient and scientific use of fertilizers.
+Since 2000, Environment Waikato has joined with conservation-minded farmers to bring about more efficient and scientific use of fertilizers.

-The removal of the native vegetation throughout the catchment to accommodate the increasing demand for farmland has contributed to the silting-up of the river with loose soils from eroded farmland, although most of the silting is due to the construction of the many hydrodams.
+The removal of the native vegetation throughout the catchment to accommodate the increasing demand for farmland has contributed to the silting up of the river with loose soils from eroded farmland.
+However, most of the silting is due to the construction of the many hydrodams.
 In its pre-1930s wild state, the silt was flushed from the river every winter by flood surges.
 The remnants of these can be seen in the silt channels carved out of what is now St Andrews golf course, adjacent to the river in Hamilton.

 Arsenic enters the river at concentrations that reach 0.035 grams of arsenic per cubic metre in places, exceeding the WHO provisional guideline of 0.01 grams of arsenic per cubic metre and making the water unsuitable for drinking water unless treated.
 The majority of arsenic in the Waikato River comes from the Wairakei Geothermal Power Station.
 The amount of arsenic gradually declines as the river flows northwards and is at its lowest at the Waikato River Heads.